Should You Rent-to-Own Investment Property You Own?

 If sellers want to enjoy the potential benefits of a rent-to-own property, there are three things to avoid.

 The option terms should not be a part of the lease agreement.
-For legal purposes, and financial protection, the option terms should be in one contract, while the lease agreement should be in a separate contract.
+The option terms should be in one contract for legal purposes and financial protection, while the lease agreement should be in a separate contract.

 Remember that the option term is just that … an option.
 Your tenant has the right to buy or not buy the property at the end of the agreed upon lease term.
 Don’t leave yourself in a bind by counting on the tenant to purchase the option.
 Instead, you should plan ahead and be financially ready, should the tenant decide to decline the option.